 Fashion’s current favorite word: Sustainable.
 This hangtag seems to be following a lot of brands around.
 The new year brought about changes which were long due in the world of fashion.
 Consumers and brands are slowly realizing the utter havoc Fashion can wreck.
 Environment specialists have called this the second most polluting industry in the world.
 Even though statistics are yet to completely gauge the enormous damage this industry causes, the ball park figure makes an overwhelming impact: 150 billion garments are sent to landfills every year.
 Shocking?
 Not so much.
 Despite the alarming data that has been made available to the public, apparel and fast fashion brands seem to be treating it like just another day.

 Many brands seem to also be responding to this problem.
-Numerous vegan, sustainable and cruelty free options have given birth to more responsible and ethical fashion.
+Numerous vegan, sustainable and cruelty free options have given birth to more responsible and Ethical Sustainable Fashion.
 Listed below are sustainable methods and technologies that brands are adopting for a greener tomorrow.

 High Tech to Dye For